Lakhudiyar Caves

 geometric designs and groups of dots are seen here.
 These paintings provide one of the richest experiences of Prehistoric art in the country.
 The caves have become a historically significant site.

+Lakhu cave was discovered by Dr. M. P. Joshi in 1968.

 History

 Lakhudiyar is a rock shelter which were the rescue spot of early man to save them from harsh climate.
 Lakhudiyar means 'one lakh caves'.
 These walls depict the life and the surroundings of the early man.

 Location

 Barechhina is situated at 29°38′32″N 79°44′51″E. This village is about 19 km far from main Almora city.

 Paintings

 The paintings are mostly drawings of people, animals and weapons used by early man.
 On one side of the wall is the painting of people who have been shown performing a mass dance in a group of 34 people on one side and 28 people on the other.
 These picture also depicted the clothes and domesticated animals, and are believed to represent life in the prehistoric village.
 Two painted rock shelters reveal paintings of animals and humans drawn with finger in black, red and white.